-Crowd of protesters marches through downtown Seattle and Capitol Hill; police report arrests, vandalism

-A crowd of protesters marched through downtown Seattle and Capitol Hill on Sunday afternoon, according to social media and police reports.

-Two in the crowd were arrested outside the Seattle Police Department’s West Precinct downtown after “demonstrators threw rocks, bottles and other items at officers,” police said.
-SPD said one officer had been taken to the hospital.
+Police say officers injured, buildings vandalized during downtown Seattle protest

+At the West Precinct, police said “an unknown person or persons threw multiple large mortar-type fireworks at officers from a close range,” injuring officers.

+At the East Precinct, police said a firework was thrown into the lobby and caused a small fire, which was quickly extinguished.

-Protesters marched and shouted “No Justice!
+As they marched, protesters shouted “No Justice!
 No Peace” and called for defunding of the SPD.

-There were some reports of vandalism and damage near Amazon’s headquarters.
+The protesters made their way to Cal Anderson Park, where the group eventually broke up.

 At one point, a phalanx of police vehicles could be seen on social media and traffic cameras gathered near Ninth Avenue and Pike Street, close to the department’s East Precinct.